decentralized-identity/sidetree/docs/Q-and-A.md

 _(@troyronda)_

 ##  *Q: Does Sidetree cooperate with other projects in the self-sovereign Identity field?
-Yes, Sidetree sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and is part of the *Identity and Discovery* Workgroup. {TBW There are also non-formal relation with the newly launched trust-over-ip foundation?, how / where does Sidetree fit in trust-over-ip?
+Yes, Sidetree sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and is part of the *Identity and Discovery* Workgroup. {TBW prio 3: There are also non-formal relation with the newly launched trust-over-ip foundation?}

 ##  *Q: Why is Microsoft so interested in supporting these developments?
 _What's the value to Microsoft in working on this?_